CVUA-RRW/FooDMe/docs/userguide/installation.md

 # Installation

-A detailled installation guide.
+Below is a detialled installation guide.
-To help new users, examples below will describe an installation in the `/home/user` folder.

 Beginners are encouraged to follow this guide step by step.

+!!! note

+    The examples below will describe an installation in the `/home/user` folder.
-It is assumed that raw sequencing data are stored in `raw_data` folder in the user´s home directory.
+    It is assumed that raw sequencing data are stored in the `raw_data` folder in the user´s home directory.

 ## Requirements

-Because of the tools used in the workflow only work in a UNIX environment, Windows OS is *not* supported.
+Becausesome of the tools used by the workflow only work in a UNIX environment, Windows OS is *not* supported.

 The ressources needed to run the pipeline vary according to the nucleotide database used.
-In general be sure to have enought hardrive space to store the database and you raw data plus space to store the results.
+In general be sure to have enought hard-drive space to store the databases and the raw data plus space to store the results.

 The workflow will remove tempory intermediate files on the fly to minimize the memory footprint.

+!!! note

+    Depending on the analysis mehtod, sequencing depth, and samples complexity, the persistent output should be below 100MB per sample.

 Additionally the BLAST step will require an amount of virtual memory equivalent to the size of the database.
 This can be either hard drive space or RAM.